Jamie Oliver is to lead the search for the next ‘cookbook star’ in a new Channel 4 series.

 Jamie, who has developed 25 cookbooks during his career to make him the biggest selling non-fiction author in UK history, will mentor the contestants, sharing his knowledge and experience to help develop their skills and passion for food.

-They must prove to publishers and expert judges - to be announced - they have what it takes to create a bestseller.
+They must prove to publishers and expert judges – Evening Standard restaurant critic and food writer Jimi Famurewa, award-winning recipe writer and author Georgina Hayden, and head judge Louise Moore, managing director of Penguin Michael Joseph – they have what it takes to create a bestseller.